The following Public Law practice note provides comprehensive and up to date legal information covering:

 The UK public procurement regime derives from EU public procurement laws, and is therefore impacted by the UK’s withdrawal from the EU.
 For general updates on the process and preparations for Brexit, see Practice Note: Brexit timeline.
-For further reading on the impact of Brexit on public procurement, see Practice Note: Brexit—the implications for public procurement.
+For further reading on the impact of Brexit on public

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 MedcoSTOP PRESS: A new RTA small claims protocol for whiplash claims comes into effect for accidents occurring on or after 31 May 2021.
 The small claims track limit for personal injury claims arising from an RTA is increased to £5000 in respect of general damages for pain, suffering and loss of